NotKyon/Stories/Wake.md

 third as well.
 Even a fourth, and a fifth, ... as many chances as you wanted!

-Even so, even trying your best the second time, the third time, the fourtieth time, the five-hunredth time, the six-thousandth time... even trying your best each time, earnestly changing the world, yourself, everything... but that fate doesn't change...
+Even so, even trying your best the second time, the third time, the fourtieth time, the five-hundredth time, the six-thousandth time... even trying your best each time, earnestly changing the world, yourself, everything... but that fate doesn't change...